en_USEnglish

 Flexibility and customization

-Both OpenStack and OpenShift offer flexibility and customization, but OpenStack offers greater freedom in infrastructure configuration.
+Both OpenStack and OpenShift offer flexibility and customization, but OpenStack offers greater freedom in configuring the infrastructure.

 Infrastructure management

-OpenStack offers complete infrastructure management, while OpenShift is more focused on managing applications in a container environment.
+OpenStack offers complete infrastructure management, while OpenShift is more focused on application management in a container environment.

 Multi-cloud support

-Both platforms offer multi-cloud support, enabling users to deploy their applications across multiple cloud environments.
+Both platforms offer multi-cloud support, allowing users to deploy their applications across multiple cloud environments.

 Scalability

-Both OpenStack and OpenShift offer scalable solutions, but OpenStack enables horizontal scalability while OpenShift offers vertical scalability.
+Both OpenStack and OpenShift offer scalable solutions, but OpenStack allows horizontal scalability while OpenShift offers vertical scalability.

 Container management